aeternity/protocol/epoch/api/channels_api_usage.md

 }
 ```
 #### Finish update
-After both the parties had signed the new updated state of the channel - it is
+After both the parties have signed the new updated state of the channel - it is
 considered the latest one.
 Corresponding update messages are sent to both
 parties to indicate it.
-In the payload the message there is the latest
+The payload of the message contains the latest
 co-signed off-chain update so the participants can persist it locally.
 ```
 {'action': 'update',